İzmir: Classical Age

-Roman rule

-In 133 BC, Eumenes III, the last king of the Attalid dynasty of Pergamum, was about to die without an heir.
+In 133 BC, Eumenes III, the last king of the Attalid Kingdom of Pergamon, was about to die without an heir.
 In his will, he bequeathed his kingdom to the Roman Republic, and this included Smyrna.
 The city thus came under Roman rule as a civil diocese within the Province of Asia and enjoyed a new period of prosperity.
-Towards the close of the 1st century AD, Smyrna appeared as one of the seven churches of Asia (Revelation 2:9).
-Apostle John urged his followers to remain Christians: "Be faithful to the point of death, and I will give you the crown of life" (Revelation 2:10).
+Towards the close of the 1st century, Smyrna was one of the seven churches of Asia mentioned in Revelation 2:9.
+John the Apostle urged his followers to remain Christians in Revelation 2:10: "Be faithful to the point of death, and I will give you the crown of life".